-As of April 13, 2012, we had 1,680 MW of annual PV module production capacity and 1,350 MW of annual PV cell production capacity in commercial operation.
+As of April 1, 2013, we had 1.5 GW of annual PV module production capacity and 1.3 GW of annual PV cell production capacity in commercial operation.
 In December 2010, we entered into an investment letter of intent with Nantong Economic and Technological Development Zone to build cell and module production facilities with an annual production capacity of 2 GW in Nantong, Jiangsu Province.
-We plan to complete the first phase of the cell and module production facilities with an annual production capacity of 1 GW in three years.
-As one of our key strategies, we intend to continuously improve the conversion efficiency of our solar products.

 The expansion plans and capacities indicated above are indicative only of our current plans and are subject to change due to a number of factors, including, among others, market conditions and demand for our products.
-Based on the current market conditions, we expect to incur capital expenditures of US\$150 million for 2012, which will be used primarily to pay for accrued expenses related to our capacity expansion in 2011 and investment in process improvements and equipment for research and development activities.
-We plan to fund the balance of our capital expenditure requirements for 2012 with cash from operations, additional bank borrowings, and other forms of financing, if necessary.
+Based on the current market conditions, we expect to incur capital expenditures of US\$50 million for 2013, which will be used primarily to pay for investment in process improvements and equipment for research and development activities.
+We plan to fund the balance of our capital expenditure requirements for 2013 with cash from operations, additional bank borrowings, and other forms of financing, if necessary.